 Any user of the Migration App.

-Q: How do I get to the Migration App once it has been enabled for my domain?
+Q: How do I find Migration App once my domain has been granted access?

-Q: Once enabled, does Migration remain enabled for a domain indefinitely?
+Q: Once enabled, does Migration App remain enabled?

-Q: Is there anything special I need to do to “upgrade” from the CMM Agent CLI tool to the Migration App?
+Q: Is there anything special I need to do if I was originally using the CMM Agent CLI tool, but now want to use Migration App?

 A: Yes, check out this Helpdesk article for an important prerequisite.

 Q: What are the firewall requirements for Migration App?

 For more detailed setup information for Migration App, see the Product Guide.